List of Sugar Rush episodes: Episode 10

 Saint suggests that Kim move in with her, but Kim is uncertain.
 Stella has trouble giving up smoking.
 Sugar, after moving out of Kim's house and working at a market stall, is looking for a well-paid job and attends pole-dancing classes.
 She and Kim try pole-dancing at the CC, but are thrown out by the club's resident dancers.
-They run into a doorway; Kim kisses Sugar, who does does not resist.
+They run into a doorway; Kim kisses Sugar, who does not resist.

 The following day, Kim sees Saint and they discuss her moving in.
 Kim remains reluctant, and Saint withdraws her offer.
 On the way to Sugar's flat-warming party, Saint says that she is looking for someone to share her life with; she and Kim are at different stages of their lives, and Kim just wants to have a good time.
 Saint goes home, and Kim goes to the party.
 She is introduced to BamBam ("she clubbed her social worker over the head with a lamb chop"), who gave Sugar the ketamine that put Kim in hospital.
 Kim gets drunk, and proclaims that Saint is no longer her girlfriend.
 BamBam makes a pass at her but Kim is taken away by Sugar, who seems determined that she and Saint stay together.
 As they reminisce over chips about the night they spent in the hotel, they wonder how things would have turned out if Sugar had not gone to prison.
 Sugar says that Kim should be with Saint and she and Kim are better off as friends, but her tears belie her words.

 Certain now of what she wants, Kim goes to Saint's place and tells her she loves her.
 As they kiss, the door buzzes.
 Sugar's flat has burned down because a party guest – Kim, who may not realise it – put a lit cigarette in a bin.
 Sugar invites herself in, and Kim and Saint wonder whether to let her stay.